JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/intro.md

 The "frontend" application has a requirement that it must be able to communicate with the "backend".
 The "backend" could be a database legacy system, etc.

 The goal is to extend the environment into Azure and still allow the AWS "frontend" to connect to the Azure "backend".
-The following topology illustrates Distributed Cloud Mesh nodes deployed in both AWS and Azure environments as well as backend NGINX web servers running a simple demo application.
+The following topology illustrates Distributed Cloud Mesh nodes deployed in both AWS and Azure environments as well as NGINX web servers running a simple demo application.

 ![intro2.png](./images/intro2.png)